Art Nouveau in Brussels: Other works

 After about 1910, Art Nouveau features gradually disappeared from Horta's work, as his style evolved into a fusion of neoclassicism and early modernism.
-Major later buildings include the Centre for Fine Arts and Brussels Central Station, which he began in 1910, and which he was still working on when he died in 1947.
+Major later buildings include the Centre for Fine Arts, as well as Brussels-Central railway station, which he began in 1910 and was still working on when he died in 1947.

 Henry Van de Velde

 Another major figure in Brussels Art Nouveau was Henry Van de Velde (1863–1957).
 He began as a student of art, music and literature, but in 1893 decided, following the influence of the British textile designer William Morris, to turn to the decorative rather than fine arts.
-He began designing furniture in 1894, and designed his own house, Bloemenwerf, in the Uccle municipality of Brussels, based on the Red House of Morris.
+He began designing furniture in 1894, and designed his own house, the Villa Bloemenwerf, in the Uccle municipality of Brussels, based on the Red House of Morris.
 He rejected the influence either of nature or of historic styles, and designed houses and decoration purely for functionality.
-In 1906, he left Belgium for Weimar (Germany), where he began a new career with the German Werkebund.
+In 1906, he left Belgium for Weimar, Germany, where he began a new career with the German Werkebund.
 After spending the First World War in Switzerland, he returned to Brussels where, from 1925 to 1935, he directed the Higher School of Decorative Arts.
 In 1947, he settled in Switzerland, where he died in 1957.